San Francisco tech CEO kicked out of Carmel Valley restaurant following racist rant caught on camera

 "He was full of hate and anger," said Orosa.
 "It's sad that there are still people that are like that in this world, let alone in this country," he continued.

 A Lucia employee quickly stepped in.
 "Get out, you are not allowed here.
 You do not talk to our guests like that.
-They are invited guests.
+They are valued guests.
 Get out!"

 "I admire her for that," said Orosa.